KozmaImreSapientia/8-PuzzleA-Algorithm/README.md

 #### Console:
 If the board is given from console firstly we gave the N, then the tiles.
 The reading of tiles starts from top left corner to right.<br>
 #### Generated:
 An other way to get a board is to generate randomly.
-This is given from the command line arguments like '-rand 3 15'.
+This is given from the command line arguments like `-rand 3 15`.
 The first number means one size of the board like before and the second means the number of random moves from initial state.
 ##### For example:
 The returned board:<br>
 3 1 2<br>